MustafaBozkurt84/MustafaBozkurt84-heroku_machine_learning_app/README.md

 # heroku_machine_learning_app
-with this api you can create your own model by usinig your own dataset.
+with this app you can create your own model by usinig your own dataset.
 Also you can make prediction.